 Finding the best coffee in Rome is a serious business.
-Italians head to the bar (as coffee shops and cafes are most commonly referred to) first thing in the morning and might visit another two, three or more times throughout the day.
-In Rome, as with much of the bel paese, the drink of choice is usually un caffè (an espresso), or if it’s before midday, maybe a cappuccino.
+Italians head to the bar (as coffee shops and cafes are most commonly referred to) first thing in the morning and might visit another two, three or even more times throughout the day.
+In Rome, as with much of Italy, the drink of choice is usually un caffè (an espresso), or if it’s before midday, maybe a cappuccino.
+In between sightseeing at the Colosseum or the Pantheon, ensure any trip to the Italian capital is fully caffeinated with the best beans a barista can grind by checking out our list of the best cafes in Eternal City.

 A green vintage tram shelter has found new life in the neighbourhood of Testaccio as a fun coffee shop and late-night drinking spot.
-Tram Depot serves up a range of coffees, including harder-to-find (in Rome, at least) syphon and dripper varieties, as well as cocktails, fresh juices, smoothies, and a small selection of pastries and sandwiches.
+Tram Depot serves up a range of coffees, including harder-to-find (in Rome, at least) syphon and dripper varieties, as well as cocktails, fresh juices, smoothies and a small selection of pastries and sandwiches.
 There’s no space for roasting in this tiny kiosk, so it sources its coffee from Torrefazione Lady Café, an artisanal producer based outside Parma.
-Closed during winter.
+Note it’s closed during winter.

 Panella is best known for its artisanal breads and pastries – check out the window display of intricate dough sculptures shaped like the Colosseum and other Rome icons – but the outdoor seating area, draped in colourful and shade-giving flowers, makes it a charming spot to enjoy a coffee.
 Try the caffè freddo – a cold, sweet coffee that is a little longer than a regular espresso – at one of the high tables with stools, where there’s no service charge.